aalvarogaarcia/TFM/README.md

 ### Key Features:

-* Interactive Shiny user interface: The Shiny user interface allows users to easily upload data, select clustering algorithms and visualization techniques, and view the results of the analysis.[Instructions](RMD/RMD.MD)
+* Interactive Shiny user interface: The Shiny user interface allows users to easily upload data, select clustering algorithms and visualization techniques, and view the results of the analysis.
+[Instructions](RMD/RMD.md)
-* Comprehensive R Markdown report: The R Markdown report provides a detailed overview of the methodology, including data preprocessing, clustering analysis, and visualization.[Instructions](UI/UI.MD)
+* Comprehensive R Markdown report: The R Markdown report provides a detailed overview of the methodology, including data preprocessing, clustering analysis, and visualization.
+[Instructions](UI/UI.md)
 * Multiple R Scripts: In these scripts a whole series of methods and functions are developed with different objectives for the analysis and visualization of data.

 ## Target Audience: